 Nepal, Trek & Walk, 26 days - from £2,395 (land only) - from €2,875 (land only) - from $3,950 (land only)

-- Both Kangchenjunga basecamps: Ramze and Pang Pema
+- Visit both Kangchenjunga basecamps in Nepal: Ramze and Pang Pema

-- Walking in a remote wilderness area of the Nepal Himalaya
+- Trekking in a remote wilderness area of the Nepal Himalaya

 - Spectacular views of Makalu, Chamlang, Everest and Kangchenjunga